Overview of Bohmian Mechanics: Historical Development of Bohmian Mechanics

 In 1900, Max Planck suggested \cite{om.Planck-BlackBody} that black bodies emit and absorb electromagnetic radiation in discrete energies $h\nu$, where $\nu$ is the frequency of the emitted radiation and $h$ is the (now-called) Planck constant.
 Five years later, Einstein used this discovery in his explanation of the photoelectric effect \cite{om.Einstein-Photoelectric}, suggesting that light itself was composed of \textit{light quanta} or \textit{photons}\footnote{In fact, the word \textit{photon} was not coined until 1926, by Gilbert Lewis \cite{om.gilbert1926}.} of energy $h\nu$.
 Even though this theory solved the black-body radiation problem, the fact that the absorption and emission of light by atoms are discontinuous was still in conflict with the classical description of the light-matter interaction.

 In 1913, Niels Bohr \cite{om.bohr,om.bohr2,om.bohr3} wrote a revolutionary paper on the hydrogen atom, where he solved the (erroneously predicted in classical terms) instability by postulating that electrons can only orbit around atoms in some particular \textit{nonradiating} orbits.
-Thus, atom radiation occurs when electrons \textit{jump} from one orbit to another of lower energy.
+Thus, atom radiation occurs only when electrons \textit{jump} from one orbit to another of lower energy.
 His \textit{imaginative} postulates were in full agreement with the experiments on spectral lines.
-Later, in 1924, de Broglie proposed, in his PhD dissertation, that all particles (such as electrons) exhibit wave-like phenomena like interference or diffraction \cite{om.debroglie1923}.
-In particular, one way to arrive at Bohr's hypothesis is to think that the electron orbiting around the proton is a stationary wave that imposes simple restrictions on the shape of such a stationary wave.
+Later, in 1924, de Broglie proposed in his PhD dissertation that all particles (such as electrons) exhibit wave-like phenomena like interference or diffraction \cite{om.debroglie1923}.
+In particular, one way to arrive at Bohr's hypothesis is to think that the electron orbiting around the proton is a stationary wave.
+Since we know that the probability of finding the electron far from the proton is zero, we can impose such spatial boundary conditions on the shape of such a stationary wave.
+We will obtain that only very particular shapes of the waves (associated to very particular energies) are allowed.
 Physics at the atomic scale started to be understandable by mixing the concepts of particles and waves.
 All these advances were later known as the \textit{old quantum theory}.
-The word \textit{quantum} referred to the minimum unit of any physical entity (e.g., the energy) involved in an interaction.
+The word \textit{quantum} referred to the minimum unit of any physical entity (e.g., the energy) involved in the interactions at such atomistic scales.